anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 import { neon } from "@neondatabase/serverless";
 import { drizzle } from "drizzle-orm/neon-http";

-// import new data models
-import * as relations from "@/drizzle/relations";
+// import new data models and relations import * as relations from "@/drizzle/relations";
 import * as models from "@/drizzle/schema";